MaryHal/Barrage/README.md

     -- Switch current running function.
 This also resets the bullet's frame counter. setFunction(function)

     -- Shoot a bullet from current bullet's position moving in direction (d) at speed (s) running function (func).
+For all launch functions, "func" is an optional argument.
+If omitted, the launched bullet will not have an associated function attached to it.

     launch(int modelIndex, float d, float s, func)